sensu/sensu-docs/content/sensu-core/2.0/guides/reduce-alert-fatigue.md

 ### Validating the filter

 You can verify the proper behavior of this filter by using `sensu-backend` logs.
+The default location of these logs varies based on the platform used, but the [installation and configuration][2] documentation provides this information.

 Whenever an event is being handled, a log entry is added with the message `sending event: {...} to handler: mail`, followed by a second one with the message `pipelined executed event pipe handler: status=0 output=`.
 However, if